RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 - How many scenes will the climax span?

-### Testing the Inner Flaw

-The climax of the story should be the ultimate test for the protagonist.
-The test should reveal their true nature by challenging their internal conflicts (either internal or environmental).
-The protagonist should be forced to change and evolve.

-- What is the protagonist's true nature?

-- How is their true nature tested?

-- How will the protagonist evolve after this test?

 ### Managing Subplots

 Every major subplot should be resolved in its own scene mirroring a mini-climax, this scene shouldn't answer the central story question and isn't the main climax of the novel.
 Although, it should further complicate story events and further drive the story to its conclusion.